 Mr. Forlenza has extensive trial and arbitration experience and has argued appeals before the United States Supreme Court, Second Circuit Court of Appeals and New York Court of Appeals.
 He has conducted numerous investigations of sensitive corporate matters for Fortune 500 and major foreign companies.
 He has been selected for inclusion in The Best Lawyers in America® for Bet-the-Company Litigation, Legal Malpractice Law, Banking & Finance, and Commercial Litigation and recognized as a "Litigation Star" for New York by Euromoney Institutional Investor PLC’s Benchmark: America's Leading Litigation Firms and Attorneys.

-Lead trial counsel representing financial guaranty insurers asserting billions of dollars of claims against major financial institutions relating to losses on mortgage-backed securities transactions.
+Served as lead trial counsel representing financial guaranty insurers asserting billions of dollars of claims against major financial institutions relating to losses on mortgage-backed securities transactions.

 Represented five financial guaranty insurers in industry-wide dispute regarding credit derivative swaps.

 Defended major international law firm against accusations that it committed malpractice in drafting the waterfall provisions for three CDO transactions and caused the client to lose more than $80 million.

 Obtained defense jury verdict in $46 million suit in one of the few cases the FDIC took to trial following the S&L crash.

 Represented national law firm in suit by former hedge fund client seeking $420 million in damages based on alleged malpractice, conflict of interest and fraud.

 In a case of first impression nationwide, obtained a summary judgment ruling (seven weeks after suit was commenced) declaring unenforceable per se a “no hire” provision in an agreement between two law firms contemplating merger.